LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 - 0: MSP
 - 1: PSP

 The two Stack Pointers are banked.
-Only one is visible at a time throu R13.
+Only one is visible at a time through R13.

 The lowest 2 bits of the stack pointers are always 0.
 So they are always word aligned.